ahmadwilson21/daily-briefings-py/README.md

   "client_x509_cert_url": "https://www.googleapis.com/fsaifjsaofjsaofj"
 }'
 ```

 Another way you could do this would be to download the resulting .json file.
 Rename it google_api_credentials.json and place it into the following directory.

 ```sh
 cd final-project-py/auth/google_api_credentials.json
 ```

-You would alter the final-project-py/app/spreadsheet.py file and uncomment the designated code to run the api credentials from there instead.
+You would alter the final-project-py/app/spreadsheet.py file and uncomment the designated code to run the API credentials from there instead.

 ```sh
 cd final-project-py/app/spreadsheet.py